AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Sets.md

 # Sets and Frozen Sets in Python
-A set is a mutable, unordered collection of unique elements.
+A set is a mutable, ordered collection of unique elements.

 ## Sets by Example